xlab-si/emmy/README.md

 of a secret without actually revealing the secret.

 Emmy also implements a communication layer supporting the execution of these protocols.
 Communication between clients and the server is based on [Protobuffers](https://developers.google.com/protocol-buffers/) and [gRPC](http://www.grpc.io/).
 Emmy server is capable of serving (verifying) thousands of clients (provers) concurrently.

-The library comes with a convenient CLI for running *emmy server* and *emmy client*s that demonstrates the execution of selected interactive protocols between clients and the server.
+Currently, the communication is implemented for the two anonymous credential schemes (see [Currently offered cryptographic schemes](#currently-offered-cryptograhpic-schemes)).

 In addition, Emmy is built with **mobile clients** in mind, as it comes with *compatibility* package providing client wrappers and types that can be used for generating language bindings for